gpireddu/Q2Z/README.md

 Q2Z
 ==========

-Q2Z.py is a Python code for computing the admittance / impedance spectra from the time series of the total electrode charges.
+Q2Z.py is a Python code for computing the frequency-dependent admittance / impedance spectra from the time series of the total electrode charges.

 ---
 # Reference